talkafk/custom-html-loader/README.md

 ![Godot 4.x](https://img.shields.io/badge/Godot-4.x-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 This repository contains a custom HTML loader plugin for Godot Engine.
-The plugin allows you to customize the HTML export template for web builds, including styles for a status and progress bar.
+The plugin allows you to customize the HTML export template for web builds.

 >[!WARNING]
 >This plugin may not work correctly with custom HTML templates.